Our work hero

 Fees Review

-Following a period of extensive research, including a review by a consultant economist and a public consultation in 20125 , the government implemented a new fee structure focusing on providing clarity for both creditors and debtors.
+Following extensive research, including a review by a consultant economist and a public consultation in 2015, the government introduced a fee structure designed to make enforcement fees clearer for both creditors and people who owe money.

-Following the review, the Ministry of Justice announced an uplift to the fees for High Court and Non-High Court enforcement by 5%.
-It also increased the thresholds above which a percentage fee can be added to certain fees by 24% (rounded to the nearest £100), meaning that the threshold for non-High Court cases became £1,900.
+Following the review, the Ministry of Justice announced a 5% increase in enforcement fees.
+It also increased the threshold above which a percentage fee can be added, meaning the threshold for non-High Court cases became £1,900.

-For general enquiries only, you can contact us by email (admin@civea.co.uk), letter or telephone.
+For general enquiries only, you can contact us by email at info@civea.co.uk.

 Media Contact